brotandgames/terraform-dokku/README.md

 # terraform-dokku

-Terraform Module to deploy a Dokku on a node with docker installed.
+Terraform Module to deploy Dokku on a node with SSH access using Debian Package Installation

 ## Usage